MicrosoftDocs/cpp-docs/docs/standard-library/multimap-class.md

 ### Remarks

-A type `const_reverse_iterator` cannot modify the value of an element and is use to iterate through the multimap in reverse.
+A type `const_reverse_iterator` can't modify the value of an element and is used to iterate through the multimap in reverse.

 The `const_reverse_iterator` defined by multimap points to objects of [value_type](#value_type), which are of type `pair<const Key, Type>`.
 The value of the key is available through the first member pair and the value of the mapped element is available through the second member of the pair.